Finite-Time Analysis of Natural Actor-Critic for POMDPs: Finite-Time Bounds for NAC for POMDPs

+The proof of Theorem \ref{thm:nac-fsc} is presented in Appendix \ref{app:fs-nac}.
+The general strategy in the proof is to use the Lyapunov function for finite-state controllers, akin to the case of MDPs \cite{agarwal2021theory}.
+However, the long-term statistical dependencies due to the use of memory to solve POMDPs constitutes the main challenge.
+In particular, performance difference lemma for POMDPs (see Lemma \ref{lemma:pdl} in Appendix \ref{app:fs-nac}) is challenging under partial observability.

-The error bound characterized in Theorem \ref{thm:nac-fsc} can be decomposed into three parts. \begin{itemize} \item \textit{Inference error:} The inference error at stage $k$ is $d_{TV}\Big(b_k(\cdot,h_k),b_0(\cdot,I_k)\Big)$, where $h_k$ is the complete history up to time $k$ (see \eqref{eqn:history}) and $I_k=(y_k,z_k)$ is the information used by the controller.
-If the internal state $\{z_k:k\geq 0\}$ with $(\bZ,\varphi)$ provides a good ``temporal" approximation, i.e., summarizes the history properly, then the inference error is small.
+\begin{discussion}\normalfont The bound in Theorem \ref{thm:nac-fsc} can be decomposed into three parts. \begin{itemize}[leftmargin=*] \item \textit{Inference error:} The inference error at stage $k$ is $\|b_k(\cdot,H_k)-b_0(\cdot,I_k)\|_{TV}$, where $H_k$ is the complete history up to time $k$ and $I_k=(Y_k,Z_k)$ is the information used by the controller.
+If the internal state $\{Z_k:k\geq 0\}$ with $(\bZ,\varphi)$ provides a good ``temporal" approximation, i.e., summarizes the history properly, then the inference error is small.
 The error is due to employing an internal state to compress the history.
-For sliding-block controllers, we will expand this discussion in the following subsection.
+For the specific case of sliding-window controllers, we will expand this discussion in the following subsection.

-\item \textit{Error in actor}: This corresponds to the combination of statistical error due to using SGD for policy update, and using a function approximation scheme for policy parameterization.
-In order to achieve $\epsilon$-optimality up to a function approximation error, which depends on the expressive power of $\Psi$, one should choose $N = O(\frac{1}{\epsilon^4})$.
+\item \textit{Error in actor}: This corresponds to the combination of statistical error due to using \textbf{Proj-}SGD for policy update, and using a function approximation scheme for policy parameterization.
+To achieve $\epsilon$-optimality up to a function approximation error, which depends on the expressive power of $\Psi$, one should choose $N = O(\frac{1}{\epsilon^4})$.